William and Helen Koerting House

-William and Helen Koerting House is a historic home located at Elkhart, Elkhart County, Indiana.
-It was designed by architect Alden B. Dow (1904-1983) and built in 1937.
+William and Helen Koerting House is a historic home located at Elkhart, Indiana.
+It was designed by architect Alden B. Dow (1904–1983) and built in 1937.
 It is a one- and two-story, International Style stuccoed dwelling.
 It features large planes of glass in dark bronze colored frames, a flat roof with copper flashing, and attached garage.

 It was added to the National Register of Historic Places in 2009.